El Pollo Loco is a chain restaurant that specializes in Mexican-style grilled chicken, tacos, burritos, enchiladas, and quesadillas.

 The following is a list of foods that are safe to eat on a low-carb diet.

-Family chicken meals (for all family meals, hold the warm tortillas and get a side of steamed broccoli or guacamole instead; also be sure the chicken does not have sauce or a marinade on it):
+For all family meals, hold the warm tortillas and get a side of steamed broccoli or guacamole instead; also be sure the chicken does not have sauce or a marinade on it:

 - Eight piece meal

 - 12 piece meal

 - 16 piece meal

 - Eight piece meal of chicken only (we recommend getting this with a side of guacamole)

 For all combos, order steamed broccoli as your side and an unsweetened iced tea as your drink; hold the tortillas, beans, and rice: